pmartin23/twitter_utils/README.md

 twitter_utils
 =============

-This package implements one simple method: `resovle_thread`, that makes use of [tweepy](https://github.com/tweepy/tweepy) to follow the thread of replies preceding a specified tweet back to the first tweet in the thread, and returns that thread.
+This package currently implements one simple method: `resovle_thread`, that makes use of [tweepy](https://github.com/tweepy/tweepy) to follow the thread of replies preceding a specified tweet back to the first tweet in the thread, and returns that thread.